 Through a sharp analysis of the history of partition, Kieran Allen rejects the view that the 'two cultures' of Catholic and Protestant communities lock people into permanent antagonism.
 Instead, the sectarian states have kept its citizens divided through political and economic measures like austerity, competition for reduced services and low wages.

-Overturning conventional narratives, 32 Counties evokes the tradition of James Connelly and calls for an Irish unity movement from below to unite the North and the Republic into a secular, socialist and united Ireland.
+Overturning conventional narratives, 32 Counties evokes the tradition of James Connolly and calls for an Irish unity movement from below to unite the North and the Republic into a secular, socialist and united Ireland.

 Kieran Allen is Senior Lecturer in Sociology at University College Dublin.
 His books include 1916: Ireland's Revolutionary Tradition (2016) and The Politics of James Connolly (2016).

 'If we don't learn from the past, we are doomed to repeat it', seems more apt about Ireland than anywhere else.
 To look at Ireland through the prism of class is to see not what might have been but what brightness the future might bring.
 Kieran Allen's new book is Irish history seen anew, from below, bristling with practical lessons for working-class struggle today' - Eamonn McCann, politician, journalist and political activist

 'Showing how partition was not to separate two hostile cultures but a strategy to defend the British empire, it traces the grisly story through to the return of the national question today when Irish unity can be posed again on a new socialist basis.
 Essential reading for anyone who wants to change Irish society'- Brid Smith, People Before Profit TD